 Make the Most of Your Spare Time

 You might learn new skills from doing one of your hobbies, from leadership skills to creative skills.
-You could also meet some people who might be able to help you unlock your career potential or prove to be useful contacts when you make decisions about your career.
+Also, meet some people who might be able to help unlock your career potential or prove to be useful contacts when you make decisions about your career.

-You could have the potential to do amazing things in your career, but you haven’t realized it yet.
+You could have the potential to do amazing things in your career but haven’t realized it yet.
 Tapping into this potential might change how you develop your career completely.